 The matrix references four cross sections.
 These are described below.
 These are only the most common permutations of cross sections throughout the corridor and exact cross sections would depend on final roadway designs, driveways, right-of-way available, environmental concerns, and topographical constraints.
-Note that the placement of sidewalks and street trees / streetscaping enhancements can be reversed from the layout shown in the design concepts in order to provide more buffer between the roadway and the sidewalk, depending on constraints and local preferences.
 The matrix follows after the cross sections.

-Cross Section A (Three-Lane with Two-Way Left Turn Lane (TWLTL) - This cross section has two 12-foot through travel lanes, one in each direction, with a shared, 12-foot, TWLTL in the middle for left turn access to driveways.
+• Cross Section A (Three-Lane with Two-Way Left Turn Lane (TWLTL) - This cross section has two 12-foot through travel lanes, one in each direction, with a shared, 12-foot, TWLTL in the middle for left turn access to driveways.
 The cross section has 2.5-feet of curb and gutter and drainage/stormwater management on each side.
 The cross section also shows five-foot sidewalks on both sides, but difficulties acquiring enough right-of-way may limit pedestrian infrastructure to one side of the road only.
 The total right-of-way needed for this cross section is 60 feet.